scomitchell/kambaz-node-server-app/README.md

-# NUCourse (Backend)
+# Kambaz (Backend)

-This is the backend API for **NUCourse**, a platform where Northeastern Universtiy students can rate and review their courses.
+This is the backend API for **Kambaz**, a Canvas-style dashboard to manage courses, assignments, and instructor tools, inspired by Canvas LMS but implemented from scratch using Node.js, React, and MongoDB.